QWxleA/logseq-plugin-starter-template/README.md

 - Download a released version assets from Github.
 - Unzip it.
-- Click Load unpacked plugin, and select destination directory to the unziped folder.
+- Click Load unpacked plugin, and select destination directory to the unzipped folder.